 Finally, we’ll need to create one final workflow back on our event page.
 This workflow will be used to display our payment popup when the purchase ticket button is clicked.

-Throughout this workflow, we’ll need to first select the option to display data.
-This will ensure we show the user a summary of the event and time they’ve selected.
+With this workflow, we’ll need to first select the option to display data.
+This will allow us to show the user a summary of the event and time they’ve selected.

 The element we’ll want to display this data on, is, of course, our payment popup.